JWBurgers/deciphering-bitcoin/References.md

 Verlinden, Charles.
 1963.
 Markets and fairs.
 In *The Cambridge Economic History of Europe*, vol. 3, ed.
 M. Postan and H. Habbakuk, 119-153.
 London: Cambridge University Press.

 Waley, Daniel.
 1988. *The Italian City State Republics*.
 London: Longman.

+Ward-Perkins, Bryan.
+1997.
+Continuists, catastrophists, and the towns of post-Roman northern Italy. *Papers of the British School at Rome*, 65, 157-76.

 Weiss, Roger.
 1970.
 The issue of paper money in the American colonies, 1720-1774. *The Journal of Economic History*, 30, 770-784.